-1. Amarillo College Radiography students will be allowed to observe or participate in mammography procedures; however, male students who request observing or participating in a mammography procedure may not be allowed to do so.
-This decision will be based on hospital policy and patient permission.

-2. Amarillo College Radiography students will not be allowed to observe or participate in hysterosalpingogram procedures;

-3. Amarillo College Radiography students will observe or participate in Voiding Cystourethrograms only after the patient has been catheterized.
+- 1. Amarillo College Radiography students will be allowed to observe or participate in mammography procedures; however, male students who request observing or participating in a mammography procedure may not be allowed to do so.
+This decision will be based on hospital policy and patient permission. - 2.
+Amarillo College Radiography students will observe or participate in Voiding Cystourethrograms only after the patient has been catheterized. - 3.
+Students may observe and participate in hysterosalpingograms with the facility's approval.